umbraco/UmbracoDocs/Umbraco-StarterKit/Manage-users/Users/index.md

 Creating user groups can be a great way of keeping track of what users have access to in the backoffice.

-The way a user group works is that you create it in the user section, then set up what these groups should have permission to access and change.
+The way a user group works is that you create it in the User section, then set up what these groups should have permission to access and change.
 This can be achieved by entering the user group section, then hit create user, from there you will be able to create user groups with a restriction for what the users in that group will be able to do and then you add the users to the groups accordingly.

 ![Image of the user group creation section](images/User-creation.png)